sghaskell/maps-plus/README.md

 Any extra CSS classes you wish to add for styling.
 Here are some [additional classes](http://fortawesome.github.io/Font-Awesome/examples/) you can use with Font Awesome to change the styling.

 # Path Tracing
-Version 1.5.0 introduces the ability to trace paths along the map.
-If you have a dataset that contains multiple coordinates for each point (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can now trace the path of the object.
-You can control whether markers are displayed along the path using the **markerVisibility** setting.
+If you have a dataset that contains multiple coordinates for each point (think cars, trains, planes, bicycles, anything that moves and can be tracked) you can trace the path of the object.
+Control whether markers are displayed along the path using the ``markerVisibility`` setting.
+Show split intervals by enabling ``Path Splits`` and adjusting the ``Path Split Interval`` in the format menu.

 ### Available Fields and Values
 ##### markerVisibility